CarlosCD/cant_wait/README.md

 The gem has been tested for ruby 1.9.2 and above, as well as with Rails 3.0.3 and above.
 Tested also with PostgreSQL 8 and 9, but it may work also in other versions supported by Active Record (see PostgreSQL documentation).

-If you find any problems, please feel free to open any issues within the gem repository.
+If you find any problems, please feel free to open any issues within the gem repository ([GitHub](https://github.com/CarlosCD/cant_wait)).

 ## Installation